lul29/Phys212/reading-guide-week-8.md

 5. If after 2 attempts (say 1/2 hour at least), it does not work look at the solution provided by the author.
 You will need to try a similar problem again later to make sure you can do it without help.

 All the worked example in this chapter are worth doing with many of them being very simple (just one equation).
-Example 28.6 shows you why car battery are dangerous.
+Example 28.6 shows you why car battery are dangerous